Ali Bagov: Absolute Championship Akhmat

-After defeating the Brazilian, Bagov was given another chance against Abdul Aziz Abdulvakhabov for the ACA Lightweight Championship on September 8, 2018, at ACB 89.
+After defeating the Brazilian, Bagov was given another chance against Abdul-Aziz Abdulvakhabov for the ACA Lightweight Championship on September 8, 2018, at ACB 89.
 In the fight, Ali immediately at the beginning of the fight held a takedown on Abdulvakhabov and actively worked throughout the first and second rounds!
 In the third round, after the transfer of the Chechen to the ground, Bagov simply did not let him get up and every attempt of the Chechen fighter to stand up ended with another transfer to the ground from Ali.
 Despite Abdulvakhabov making a comeback in the later round, Bagov won the majority decision on the judges scorecard and the ACA Lightweight Title.

 On September 27, 2019, Bagov defended his title for the first time, facing Khusein Khaliev in the main event of ACA 99.
 Bagov would go on to defeat his opponent via kimura in the fourth round.

-Moving up to welterweight and relinguishing the ACA Lightweight Championship, after Bagov won his bout against Adam Townsend at ACA 104 via unanimous decision, Bagov challenged Murad Abdulaev on September 5, 2020, at ACA 110 for the vacant ACA Welterweight Championship, losing the bout via unanimous decision.
+Moving up to welterweight and relinquishing the ACA Lightweight Championship, after Bagov won his bout against Adam Townsend at ACA 104 via unanimous decision, Bagov challenged Murad Abdulaev on September 5, 2020, at ACA 110 for the vacant ACA Welterweight Championship, losing the bout via unanimous decision.

 Attempting to rebound from the loss, Bagov faced Elias Silvério at ACA 117: Bagov vs. Silvério on February 12, 2021.
 He won the fight via unanimous decision.

 Bagov would go on to win his next two bouts, defeating Tilek Mashrapov at ACA 125 via kimura submission in the third round and Andrey Koshkin at ACA 134 via unanimous decision.

 Bagov announced that he was returning to lightweight and entering the ACA Lightweight Grand Prix, with his first opponent being Rashid Magomedov with the semifinal bout taking place on July 22, 2022, at ACA 141.
 The bout ended in a no contest after the president of ACA, Mairbek Khasiev, stopped the bout after the fourth round due to inactivity from both fighters.
 After Khasiev announced that he wouldn't pay the fighters their purses, Bagov announced that he would leave the promotion if he didn't receive his fee.

-Bagov faced Daud Shaikhaev on March 17, 2023 at ACA 154: Vakhaev vs Goncharov, losing the bout via split decision.
+Bagov faced Daud Shaikhaev on March 17, 2023, at ACA 154: Vakhaev vs Goncharov, losing the bout via split decision.

+In the semi-finals of the 2023 ACA Lightweight Grand Prix, Bagov faced Artem Reznikov on December 24, 2023, at ACA 168: Gadzhidaudov vs. Tumenov, winning the bout via fourth round ground and pound elbows.